openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 Whether you have a specific problem that needs a solution, or simply need the ability to contact the experts when problems arise, we can craft a support plan to fit your needs.
-Contact us today and let's discuss your options.

 ---

 As we said above, this is not an exhaustive list of every Puppet service we're able to offer.
 Do you have a problem that doesn't fit neatly into one of the offerings above?
-Contact us and let's start the conversation.
+[Contact us and let's start the conversation][contact].
 Our most impactful engagements have started this way, and we'd be happy to discuss your goals.

 [puppetservices]: {{< ref "services/puppet" >}}
 [ic]: {{< ref "services/puppet/incremental-rollouts" >}}
+[contact]: {{< ref "/contact" >}}
 [bq]: https://cloud.google.com/bigquery
 [datastudio]: https://datastudio.withgoogle.com/
 [forge]: https://forge.puppet.com/